Welcome and thanks for visiting...

 The past and the present of volleyball

-And if this was an innovative way to train back in the 1970, nowadays, this methodology is applied in other countries as Italy and Club Italia as well.
-Is this the right approach to do these things?
+And if this was an innovative way to train back in the 1970s, nowadays, this methodology is applied in other countries such as Italy and Club Italia as well.
+Is this the right approach to these things?

 On finding inspiration after winning everything